-These paleo, vegan and AIP gingerbread cut out cookies are deliciously crispy.
+These paleo, vegan and AIP Gingerbread Cut Out Cookies are deliciously crispy.
 With traditional flavor from molasses and spices, these cookies are the perfect treat for the holidays.

 This grain free, refined sugar free gingerbread cut out cookie recipe is easy to make.
 Perfect for holiday baking with kids!

-Personally, I like to make to make cut out cookies of kinds of shapes (stars, moons, clouds, snowmen, Christmas trees...).
+Personally, I like to make cut out cookies of any kind of shape (stars, moons, clouds, snowmen, Christmas trees...).
 Not just gingerbread men.
 But that's a personal choice.
-You can do whatever you want.
+You can do whatever you want!
+The icing is also totally optional.

-Those incredibly easy to make gingerbread cookies are great to bake with kids.
+- Those incredibly easy to make gingerbread cookies are great to bake with kids.

 For the cookies